build3r/TodayILearned/stoic_lessons/lessons_2021.md

 112. Jun 18: Rather than trying to chage the world as per your prefrence its much easier to change yourself.
 113. Jun 19: Sometimes focusing only on the big picture might give you anxiety about all things which can go wrong.
 Instead it will be beneficial to focus on present.
 114. Jun 21: "Calm is conatgious".
 If everyone is paranoid, you being calm and helping will spread the calmness.
+115. Jun 22: Take a walk, it clears your mind.
+116. Jun 23: Doing the same thing even after failure and hoping to succeed is insanity.
+You should choose to learn from your mistake and tweak your action until you get the desired results.